Close

 What is child abuse and neglect?

-The DOD and each of the military services define child abuse and neglect as:
+The DOW and each of the military services define child abuse and neglect as:

-• Physical, sexual or emotional abuse or neglect of a child by a parent, guardian or foster parent caregiver under circumstances indicating that a child is being harmed or having their welfare threatened.
+• Physical, sexual or emotional abuse or neglect of a child by a parent, guardian or foster caregiver under circumstances indicating harm or a threat to a child’s welfare.

 • Such acts by a sibling, other family member or another person will be deemed to be child abuse only when the individual is providing care under an expressed or implied agreement with the parent, guardian or foster parent.